-I took one look at Sue Patrick’s workbox system and ran the other way.
+I took one look at the homeschool workbox system started by Sue Patrick and ran the other way.
 No way, no how could that work for me.
-Not with the size of family I have!
+Not with the size of family I have, and not with the size of school room (ahem, dining room) I have!
 It would take a million zillion shoe boxes, and I would be a raving lunatic living in a home full of plastic before it was all said and done.

-What I failed to see was the adaptability of the system…even to a large family.
-As I mentioned in my post on Reworking Workboxes at The Homeschool Classroom, it took seeing others do it with a large family to see that it really could work…it just required a lot of tweaking!
+What I failed to see was the adaptability of the system…even for a large family or a family living in a small home.
+It took seeing others do it to realize that it really could work…it would just required a lot of tweaking!

-I gave you a taste of the system in my post on homeschooling preschool and kindergarten and I gave you a better explanation in the Homeschool Classroom post, but today I’d like to give you a full-blown peek into the charts and folders that make up our modified workbox system.
+I gave you a taste of the system in my post on how we homeschool preschool and kindergarten and I gave you a better explanation in the Homeschool Classroom post, but today I’d like to give you a full-blown peek into the charts and folders that make up our modified homeschool workbox system.

 1. Each school-age child has a crate with a nametag stuck to it.
 I let each of my children choose pictures to go along with their nametag.
 I then laminated the tags using contact paper and put velcro dots on the crate and on the nametag to get them to stick to each other.